joreilly/joreilly/README.md

 ### Hi there 👋

-I'm a software engineer based in Galway, Ireland 🇮🇪 and working remotely for Kraken Technology.
-Google Developer Expert for Kotlin.
+I'm a software engineer based in Galway, Ireland 🇮🇪 and working remotely for Kraken Tech (part of Octopus Energy Group).
+Also Google Developer Expert (GDE) for Kotlin.

 ## Some more background
 - Extensive experience working as a hands-on software engineer on mobile, desktop, server and embedded applicaitons.